bravo-t/NN/C/README.md

     INFO: Network parameters dumped to ./network.params
 ```
   * And as specified, you will get all learned weights dumped out in [network.params](network.params), which can be loaded later for testing

+* Note
+Currently this project is actively updating to implement a convolutional neural network, I tried my best to avoid touching codes related with fully connected network, but please don't be surprised if you met compilation errors or stupid errors like that.